 Tips Before Going For a Drive

-- Don't move too closer to the net, because opponent can hit the shuttle high, back of your court.
+- Don't move too close to the net, because the opponent can hit the shuttle high, back of your court.

-- Don't swing or flick at the same time, flick is recommended only for Forehand Drives, while Bavkhand Drive can only be hit by a powerful swing.
+- Don't swing or flick at the same time, the flick is recommended only for Forehand Drives, while Backhand Drive can only be hit by a powerful swing.

-- Position of non-recket arm and foot, is essential in whole task, for good balancing.
+- The position of non-racket arm and foot, is essential in the whole task, for good balancing.

-- Play Drives in Badminton, only when shuttle is between shoulder, and knees.
+- Play Drives in Badminton, only when the shuttle is between shoulder and knees.

-We hopt that, we could help you to figure it out about everything you was messing about how to play Drives.
-We collected all the data, you need to know, before going to the drive, related to a little bit introduction, when you can go for a drive shot, types, and whole procudure to play them, including some meaningful tips you should keep in mind before going for Drives in Badminton.
+We hope that we could help you to figure it out about everything you were messing about how to play Drives.
+We collected all the data, you need to know, before going to the drive, related to a little bit introduction, when you can go for a drive shot, types, and the whole procedure to play them, including some meaningful tips you should keep in mind before going for Drives in Badminton.

-Hope it will help you out, and add some uniquiness in the ways you used to hit the shuttle before today.
-Basically we need to say that, smart work is sometimes better than hard one.
+Hope it will help you out, and add some uniqueness in the ways you used to hit the shuttle before today.
+Basically, we need to say that, smart work is sometimes better than hard one.
 And believe us folks, Some tricky drives will do the work for you.
 So, go to the court, and try some moves out there.